psi4/psi4/doc/sphinxman/source/manage_release.rst

     # skipping the hash recording and "upcoming" step b/c only tags matter on maintenance branch

     # free pushing to maintenance branches at present so GitHub interface steps not needed

-    # see note at "Tag postrelease" for why atomic commit needed.
+    # see note at "Tag (pre)release" for why atomic commit needed.
 Collect docs from GHA artifacts.

     >>> git push --atomic upstream 1.3.x v1.3.1